The Silk Roads

 Ceramic camel figurine with a rider and cargo in a museum display case

-A vast trade network that connected people across Asia and helped to spread religions like Buddhism
+The Silk Roads were a vast trade network that connected people across Asia and helped to spread religions like Buddhism

 The Han Dynasty